Redocly/redocly-cli/docs/commands/eject.md

 - Arrows move the cursor.
 - Spacebar selects an item (file or folder).
-- Enter to eject selected items.
+- Enter ejects the selected items.

 Selecting an item adds a check mark.
 Selecting a folder selects all its children items.